Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 We extend the Aharonov--Casher theorem to a sphere with holes in Sec.~\ref{sec:sphere}.
 Despite this being a direct consequence of our result on a disc with holes, due to the fact that the two cases are related by stereographic projection, we first need some theoretical preparation in form of treating the Dirac operator with APS boundary condition in a conformal metric.
 The proof also requires analysis of the spinors under the change of coordinates by the M\"{o}bius transform which we discuss in Appx.~\ref{ap:mobius_transform}.

-In Sec.~\ref{sec:index} we use the generalized index formula by Grubb \cite{Gru92} and Gilkey \cite{Gi93} of the index theorem on manifolds with boundary, as the original result in \cite{APS1} cannot be applied directly since it was restricted to manifolds that have a product structure near the boundary, to compute the index of the magnetic Dirac operator and compare it to our result on the disc region.
+In Sec.~\ref{sec:index} we use the generalized index formula by Grubb \cite{Gru92} and Gilkey \cite{Gi93} of the index theorem on manifolds with boundary, to compute the index of the magnetic Dirac operator and compare it to our result on the disc region.
+Let us remark, that the original result in \cite{APS1} cannot be applied directly since it was restricted to manifolds that have a product structure near the boundary.

-Finally, we discuss the local Berry--Mondragon boundary condition~\cite{BM} in Sec.~\ref{sec:Berry_Mondragon}.
-A simple computation suffices to deduce that there is only one zero mode on an annulus (with a specific choice of the boundary condition) which occurs only when the flux is an integer multiple of $\pi$.
-However, we cannot treat any other case in this setting, such as one randomly positioned hole or several holes.

 Let us mention that this work is based on the author's PhD thesis~\cite{Thesis}.